A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 HSA funds can be kept in basic interest-bearing accounts – similar to a regular savings account at a bank or credit union – or, if you choose an HSA custodian that offers it, you can invest your HSA funds in stocks, bonds, or mutual funds.

 On the other hand, if you’re looking at your HSA as a long-term investment and your risk tolerance is suited to the stock market’s volatility, you might prefer to invest your HSA funds.
 Note that most HSA owners do not have their HSA funds invested.
 For some, this is a calculated decision based on their risk tolerance and their need to access the money in the near future.
-But for others, the account might serve them better if the funds were invested, but they simply don’t understand the options available to them.
+But for others, the account might serve them better if the funds were invested, but they may not understand the available options.

-If you buy your own HDHP, you can select from any of the available HSA custodians.
+If you buy your own HDHP, you can select from any available HSA custodian.
 (Pay attention to fees, investment options, and expense ratios, as is always the case with investment accounts.)

 But you’re free to establish a separate HSA on your own, and transfer money out of the HSA your employer selected, and into the one you picked yourself.
 The IRS considers this a transfer, instead of a rollover, so there are no limits on how often you can do this.